mkkoshkina/RAdar/README.md

 - **Population specificity**: Risk scores may vary by ancestry and population
 - **Privacy**: Your genetic data is processed locally and not stored permanently

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines for more information.

-## 📄 License

-[Add license information here]

 ## 🆘 Support

 If you encounter issues: